MCUSec/IPEA/README.md

 $ run_afl.py -b usb_host -i ./fuzz_input -t 3000
 ```
 A use-after-free bug would be found.
 The fuzzing result can be found from `output` directory, please test a crash usecase with `ipea-unittest` tool as described in [IPEA-Fuzz Evaluation](#IPEA-Fuzz-Evaluation).

+## Troubleshooting

+This section summerizes the common issues and corresponding solutions.

+- `JLinkGUIServerExe: cannot connect to X server`: This is because J-Link runtime library requires GUI support.
+Typically, a pop-up window would appear to indicate the progress of firmware downloading.
+Please use IPEA framework in the desktop environment.

+- `ERROR: InitTarget(): PCode returned with error code 1`: This error is typically caused by incorrect hardware wiring or the debugger itself.
+Please check the hardware wiring and reset your development board and the debugger.

+- `ERROR: Serial Number not exist`: Please check the J-Link serial number in the J-Link and target configuration file.

+- `ERROR: Failed to set device`: Please check the device name in the J-Link and target configuration file.
+To inquire the device name of your development board, please refer to this [page](https://www.segger.com/supported-devices/jlink/).